-Every March the Kriss Donald Memorial is held each year in Scotland by the Highlander Division in memory of the Scottish teenager.
+Every March the Kriss Donald Memorial is held each year in Scotland by the B & H Highlander Division in memory of the Scottish teenager.

-Five Asians were eventually convicted of racially aggravated offences, three received life imprisonment after being extradited back from Pakistan.
-There were numerous diplomatic complications around the case, including apparent differences between government activities and those of ambassadorial officials; government figures were at times alleged to be reluctant to pursue the case for diplomatic reasons!
+Five Asian men were eventually convicted of racially aggravated offences, three received life imprisonment after being extradited back from Pakistan.
+There were numerous diplomatic complications around the case, including apparent differences between government activities and those of ambassadorial officials; government figures were at times alleged to be reluctant to pursue the case for diplomatic reasons.

-Each year a concert or social is respectfully held in memory of this young man, a victim of a crime that is becoming more and more common place in our land.
+Each year a concert or social is respectfully held in memory of this young man, a victim of a crime that is becoming more and more common place in our lands.